vaariance/variance-dart/README.md

 > You have to use the correct signer for the type of account you want to create.

-1. `PrivateKeys` - use with light accounts and safe accounts only
+1. `PrivateKeys` - use with light accounts and safe accounts
-2. `Passkey` - use with p256 smart accounts and safe Passkey accounts only
+2. `Passkey` - use with safe Passkey accounts only
-3. `EOA Wallet (Seed Phrases)` - use with light smart accounts and safe accounts only
+3. `EOA Wallet` - use with light smart accounts and safe accounts

-4. `HardWare Signers (Secure Enclave/Keystore)` - use with p256 smart accounts only
+For more information, please check out the [web3signers](https://pub.dev/packages/web3_signers) package documentation.

+##### **What is the difference between `PrivateKeys` and `EOA Wallet`?**

+- The `PrivateKey` signer generates only a single private key for use with a smart account.
+The private key requires a password, and the private key can be serialized into JSON format for storage.
+- The `EOA Wallet` signer generates a HD wallet with multiple accounts for use with a smart account.
+Additionally the `EOA Wallet` signer allows the smart account to sign transactions with different accounts by specifying the account index.

+>With `EOA Wallet` signer, users receive the mnemonic phrase but with `PrivateKey` signer they dont.

 ### Smart Wallet Factory